 Caregiver Journey Leads to an International Brain Tumor Patient Organization

-, by Kathy Oliver, International Brain Tumour Alliance
+, by Kathy Oliver, Chair and Co-Director of the International Brain Tumour Alliance

-In January 2004, I was catapulted from being a wife, mother and journalist to a role that I never dreamed I would play – that of a caregiver to a brain tumor patient.
+In January 2004, I was catapulted from being a wife, mother, and journalist into a role that I never dreamed I would play—that of a caregiver to a brain tumor patient.

 My husband and I were sitting in a tiny, windowless room in a London hospital when news was given to us that our 24-year-old son, Colin, had a grade 2 astrocytoma in his left temporal lobe.
 But we may as well have been sitting on a planet in outer space.
 We immediately felt like travelers on a strange and surreal planet.
 We didn’t speak the language of medicine.
 We didn’t know how to get from A to B. We were filled with fear and dread of the unknown journey ahead.